Click to view more details about each scholarship.

 This scholarship will be awarded to a female Lincoln High School graduate, who is active in golf, is enrolled in a post-secondary college or university and who exemplifies strong personal values.

-Foundation member Dave Onkka presented the 2022 Tony Dorn Sr. Student Athlete Scholarship to Jack Onkka and Bella Berzinksi.
+Foundation member Mike Barry presented the 2023 Tony Dorn Sr. Student Athlete Scholarship to Dru Harbott and Jack Rosendahl.

 The children of Tony Dorn Sr. have established the Tony Dorn Sr. Student Athlete Scholarship at the Thief River Falls Education Foundation in honor of Tony’s 80th birthday.